thanhtunguet/thanhtunguet.github.io/_posts/2020-07-08-typescript-json-casting.md

 }
 ```

-In TypeScript, you might define:
+In TypeScript, you might define a class:

 ```ts
 class User {